andela-rakpan/document-management-system/README.md

 - It allows only admin user to modify and delete types

 ##### Search
-- It allows users to search `public` documents that belong to other users.
+- It allows users to search `public` documents that belong to other users (as well as documents that belong to the user).
-- It allows users to search documents they own, be in `public` or `private`
 - It allows admin to retrieve all documents that matches search term, be it `public` or `private`.

 ### **Installation Steps**